frzfrsfra3/backend_devteam/README.md

 #### •	Articled Management:

- Creating,Rating and Exploring operations for Articless.
+ CRUD,Rating and Exploring operations for Articles.

 ## Installation and Setup
 Follow these steps to set up and run the project locally: